python-websockets/websockets/docs/howto/patterns.rst

 logic for generating the next message to send on the WebSocket connection.
 Each message must be :class:`str` or :class:`bytes`.

-Iteration terminates when the client disconnects because :meth:`~server.WebSocketServerProtocol.send` raises a :exc:`~exceptions.ConnectionClosed` exception, which breaks out of the ``while  True`` loop.
+Iteration terminates when the client disconnects because :meth:`~asyncio.server.ServerConnection.send` raises a :exc:`~exceptions.ConnectionClosed` exception, which breaks out of the ``while True`` loop.

 Consumer and producer
 ---------------------